• Skip to main content

 How healthy is your muscular system?

-This is particularly relevant if you’re middle aged as this is the time when many people become aware that their muscular systems are slowly deteriorating.
+This is particularly relevant if you’re middle aged as this is the time our muscular systems begin deteriorating.

 That said, you’ve no doubt been diligently performing a host of exercises given to you by your physio but have made little to no progress.